MicrosoftDocs/dataexplorer-docs/data-explorer/ingestion-wizard-existing-table.md

 ---
 # Use the ingestion wizard to ingest JSON data from a local file to an existing table in Azure Data Explorer

-[The ingestion wizard](./ingest-data-wizard.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table and easily create mapping structures.
-The data can be ingested either from storage, from a local file, or from a container, as a one-time or continuous ingestion process.
+[The ingestion wizard](./ingest-data-wizard.md) allows you to ingest data in various formats and create mapping structures, as a one-time or continuous ingestion process.

-This document describes using the ingestion wizard in a specific use case to ingest **JSON** data from a **local file** into an **existing table**.
-Use the same process with slight adaptations to cover various different use cases.
+This document describes using the ingestion wizard to ingest JSON data from a local file into an existing table.
+Use the same process with slight adaptations to cover different use cases.

-For an overview of the ingestion wizard and a list of prerequisites, see [Ingest data into Azure Data Explorer using the ingestion wizard](./ingest-data-wizard.md).
-For different types or sources of data, see [Ingest data from a container/ADLS into Azure Data Explorer](./ingestion-wizard-new-table.md).

 > [!NOTE]
 > To enable access between a cluster and a storage account without public access (restricted to private endpoint/service endpoint), see [Create a Managed Private Endpoint](security-network-managed-private-endpoint-create.md).